ebp-nor/workshop-2024/07_BUSCO.md

 2. What do you think it means for the assembly quality if the number of fragmented, missing or duplicated BUSCO genes are high?
 Discuss with the people on your table.

+We have also downloaded more lineages than what is used in the script above.
+Take a look in `/cluster/projects/nn9984k/opt/busco_downloads/lineages/`.
+What do these different lineages mean?
+Can it be useful to use a less specific lineage in BUSCO?

+(Hint: `busco  --list-datasets` shows all possible datasets/lineages and their hierarchy.)

 |[Previous](https://github.com/ebp-nor/genome-assembly-workshop-2023/blob/main/06_gfastats.md)|[Next](https://github.com/ebp-nor/genome-assembly-workshop-2023/blob/main/08_Merqury.md)|
 |---|---|